AdiChemistry is an educational website covering general, inorganic, organic, physical and interdisciplinary areas of

 I launched this website in the international year of chemistry (2011) to help novice to advanced level students who pursue this subject either seriously or as a part of their studies and at the same time to contribute to the progress of science and technology by encouraging people to learn and question, especially by participating in the discussions at forums.

 On this site, you can find study material, notes, in detail explanation of topics and a place to discuss your doubts and homework.
 You can freely download and print most of the pages on this site.
-I am also offering study material as well as online coaching for CSIR NET & GATE exams through self learning modules.
+I am also offering study material as well as online coaching for CSIR NET & GATE exams through self learning modules and video presentations.

 Feel free to comment on this page and subscribe to the forums.